What is Cystic fibrosis?

 Do’s and Don’ts of Cystic Fibrosis

-Today, people with cystic fibrosis (CF) live longer, healthier lives than ever before.
-If you have CF, medications and treatments can help you manage your disease.
-However, following the prescribed dos and don'ts can help you prevent the disease's bad consequences.
-Some guidelines are as follows:
+With advancements in treatment, people with cystic fibrosis (CF) now enjoy longer, healthier lives.
+Medications and treatments can effectively manage the disease.
+However, following the dos and don'ts can help you prevent the negative consequences of the disease.

 Take the medicines as prescribed by the doctor Discontinue the medicine without completing the dosage